crvouga/headless-combobox/readme.md

 - 🧠 Headless.
 You do have to write your own styles.
 - 🔌 Framework agnostic.
 You do have to write glue code.
 - 🌳 [Elm](https://elm-lang.org/)-like API.
 Some people may hate that.
+- 📭 Missing good documentation.
+(Only con that could change in the future).

 ## Good use cases are